CFN-softbio/VISION/backend/README_SIMULATOR.md

 This file documents how to **install and launch the CMS beamline simulator** used by the tests in `tests/test_op_cog.py`.

-Please view the `docker-related/` directory if you want to skip doing all this setup.
+**Please view** the `docker-related/` directory if you want to skip doing all this setup.
+Specifically, check out the `docker-related/README.md`.
 It will do all this setup in a docker container automatically.

 ---